Ethane: Atmospheric

 Ethane occurs as a trace gas in the Earth's atmosphere, currently having a concentration at sea level of 0.5 ppb.
 Global ethane quantities have varied over time, likely due to flaring at natural gas fields.
-Global ethane emission rates declined from 1984 to 2010, though increased shale gas production at the Bakken Formation in the U.S. has arrested the decline by half.
+Global ethane emission rates declined from 1984 to 2010, though increased shale gas production at the Bakken formation in the U.S. has arrested the decline by half.

-Although ethane is a greenhouse gas, it is much less abundant than methane, has a lifetime of only a few months compared to over a decade, and is also less efficient at absorbing radiation relative to mass.
+Although ethane is a greenhouse gas, it is much less abundant than methane, has a lifetime of only a few months compared to over a decade, and is less efficient at absorbing radiation relative to mass.
 In fact, ethane's global warming potential largely results from its conversion in the atmosphere to methane.
-It has been detected as a trace component in the atmospheres of all four giant planets, and in the atmosphere of Saturn's moon Titan.